Successful Women Share How They Self-Advocate At Work

 That’s what makes self-advocacy such a critical skill for women.
 We’re not always lucky enough to have a benevolent boss or a workplace that inherently recognizes our worth and power.
 But we can always learn to speak up about our needs, champion our own work, and find allies who’ll help us succeed.
 As much as education and skill, it’s the ability to self-advocate that can take a career from “middle of the road” to “top of the org chart.”

-Inspired by the new season of The Good Fight, we spoke with five female powerhouses — from a digital marketer to a filmmaker to a psychotherapist — about the obstacles they’ve faced at work, how they fought to overcome them, and how doing so changed their career (and sometimes, their whole company).
+Inspired by the new season of CBS All Access’ The Good Fight, now streaming, we spoke with five female powerhouses — from a digital marketer to a filmmaker to a psychotherapist — about the obstacles they’ve faced at work, how they fought to overcome them, and how doing so changed their career (and sometimes, their whole company).

 If you’re ready to #JoinTheFight, read on for some crucial wisdom on how to take up space, get a seat at the table, and fearlessly stand up for yourself to get what you deserve.